 - Arrival: August 30, 2022

 - Last Day of Courses: December 14, 2022

 - Departure: Students must complete their final exams at NYU before departure from the program.
 The NYU final exam period is December 16-22nd.
 If students do not have exams, the earliest they can depart is December 15th.
 The last day to check out of housing is December 23rd.

 You will make your own travel arrangements to and from the program site.
 You are expected to arrive on the arrival date cited above.

 You will need to make your own housing arrangements if you will be arriving before the program start date.
-Students are free to check-out of their dorm room at the St. George in Brooklyn anytime between the last day of class and the start of the winter holidays.
-Students who opt for an NYU course elective may need to wait until mid to late December to complete their final exams before departing.
-The last day to check out of housing for Fall 2021 is December 18.
+Students must complete their final exams at NYU before departing.
+The last day to check out of housing for Fall 2022 is December 23rd.

 FACULTY & STAFF

 Program faculty director(s) can assist with questions related to program academics, admissions, on-site needs, etc. For all other inquiries, please contact the GEO representative listed.

 Deadline: April 1